bendog/terraform-aws-sqs/README.md

 Creates an SQS queue and a deadletter queue.

-Very simple version one.
+Very simple version one.two

-## TODO
+## changes

-- a lot of static values need to become variables.
+- 0.0.2 - added more variables and tweaked the defaults.